 Refunds cannot be issued for materials borrowed from other libraries using ILB, Borrow Direct, or WorldCat Local.

 Staff will check the shelves and staff processing areas of the owning library, as well as the other MIT Libraries.
 If the claimed returned item is not found in the first search, a secondary search will be repeated a month later.
-Staff will contact you when the book is located or the search period has elapsed to notify you of the results.
+Staff will contact you when the book is located or the search period has elapsed to notify you of the results and next steps.

 You must return long overdue items and/or pay your fines to restore your borrowing privileges.

 Library patrons receive courtesy notices by email 1 week before the due date and on the due date.
 Additional courtesy notices are sent when an item is overdue or has been recalled by another user.